-In England there are no COVID-19 restrictions on alcohol sales times in shops, so they are still permitted to sell alcohol at their usual times.
+In England there are currently no COVID-19 restrictions on alcohol sales times so shops are permitted to sell alcohol at their usual times.
 Therefore supermarkets, convenience stores, petrol station forecourts & delivery services with 24 hour alcohol licences can continue to sell alcohol all night.
-There was a temporary alcohol sales ban in Wales between 10pm-6am every night, but it ended on 26 April 2021.

 Map of all 24 hour off licences in Greater London

 Don’t fancy walking to an all night off licence?
 Then order booze from one of many companies now offering alcohol delivery in London.

 Please note that Tesco & Asda are the only large supermarket chains that usually operate 24 hour superstores but both companies stopped opening all night at the start of the COVID-19 pandemic.
 Around half of all Asda stores that opened 24 hours pre-coronavirus have returned to 24 hour trading.
 Tesco only resumed 24 hour opening at some superstores in the run up to Christmas but have now gone back to reduced opening hours at all but 7 stores in the whole of England & Wales.
 Many other 24 hour shops in our database are still open for business as usual, however, some retailers are still operating reduced opening times, therefore we highly recommend phoning ahead to check that your local 24hr shop is open as normal to avoid a wasted journey.
 If you spot any errors with our database, please hit the Report Incorrect Data button to quickly let us know.
 Cheers!